Mosiwi/mosiwi_wiki/docs/source/raspberry/R1D0000_raspberry_pi4/R1D0000_raspberry_pi4.md

 <span style="color: rgb(255, 76, 65);">Note: The above operations must be on the same LAN.</span>

-## Find the IP address of raspberry pi4
+## Find the IP address of raspberry pi
 ---------------------------------------
 On Raspberry Pi OS, multicast DNS is supported out-of-the-box by the Avahi service.
 If your PC supports mDNS, you can reach your Raspberry Pi by using its hostname and the .local suffix.
 The default hostname on a fresh Raspberry Pi OS install is raspberrypi, so by default any Raspberry Pi running Raspberry Pi OS responds to: